vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

 ## What is version control?

 A [version control](https://about.gitlab.com/topics/version-control/) system lets you track all the changes of your development artifacts---from the beginning of the project to the latest version.
 The most popular version control system is [Git](https://git-scm.com/).
 However, Git is complex and can be difficult to use.
-Luckily, you can use Peakboard Hub to version control your Peakboard projects!
+Fortunately, Peakboard Hub provides a simple alternative to Git.

 [Peakboard Hub](https://www.peakboard.com/en/product/peakboard-hub) provides a lightweight and easy way to version control your Peakboard projects (both applications and Flows).
 It's available online and on-prem.
 In this article, we'll explain how you can use Peakboard Hub to version control your Peakboard projects.